Waimea Falls: A Complete Guide to Hiking Waimea Valley

 Waimea Falls botanical gardens made our list of the top botanical gardens in Oahu, so be sure to spend some time exploring here.

-Eventually, after walking for about 20-30 minutes, you will reach the majestic Waimea Falls.
+After walking for about 20-30 minutes, you will reach the majestic Waimea Falls.
 Be sure to take the time to admire the waterfall and enjoy a refreshing swim in the pool below.

 Please note that life jackets are a requirement before swimming in the falls.
 They will be provided to you at no additional cost.
-Its included in the admission fee.
+It’s included in the admission fee.

 After spending some time at Waimea Falls, head back the way you came for an easy and enjoyable hike.